JordanRL/Fermat/docs/index.md

 Despite the fact that performance is not a primary goal of this library, it does use built in functions wherever possible (where doing so does not affect precision), and it will utilize the GMP functions and PHP-DS types if those extensions are present in your installation of PHP.
 Installing these extensions should slightly increase performance in most use-cases.

+!!! tip "Tip"
+    A good way to increase performance is to avoid using imaginary and complex numbers if possible.
+The actual math involved in calculating simple operations involving these values is algorithmically complex, and leads to much longer execution times.

+    Installing the suggested extensions will also help improve performance, in some situations quite significantly.

+!!! caution "Other Extensions"
+    Like many programs, this library's performance suffers enormously if xDebug is enabled.
+This can lead to execution times of more than one second for a single operation on complex numbers, making them almost totally unusable for the web.

+    To avoid this, make sure that your production environment does not have xDebug enabled.

 ### Integration With Other Math Libraries

 Everything is self-contained within this library, and if you need to use another math library or a built-in math function to accomplish something, please create a GitHub issue so that it can be added to the library.
 Keep in mind that this library is not necessarily designed to guarantee compatibility.